niessner/Matterport/data_organization.md

     'S' = spa/sauna
     'Z' = junk (reflections of mirrors, random points floating in space, etc.)
     '-' = no label

+The label of each object is defined by its category index.
+For each category, the .house file provides a category_mapping_index, category_mapping_name, mcat40_index, and mcat40_name.
+The category_mapping_index maps into the first column of [metadata/category_mapping.tsv](metadata/category_mapping.tsv).
+Further information these object categories (including how they map to WordNet synsets) can be found in [metadata/category_mapping.tsv](metadata/category_mapping.tsv).
+The mpcat40_index maps into the first column of [metadata/mpcat40.tsv](metadata/mpcat40_index), which provides further information about them (including a standard color to display for each one).

 region_segmentations
 ---------------------
 A set of manually specified segment, object instance, and semantic category labels for walls, floors, ceilings, doors, windows, and "furniture-sized" objects for each region of each house.

-The segmentations and labels are provided as annotations on 3D meshes.
+The region_segmentations and labels are provided as annotations on 3D meshes.
 A ply file provides the raw geometry for each region.
-Json files indicate how each triangle of the mesh is associated with a "segment", how segments are associated with object instances, and, how object instances are associated with semantic categories as follows:
+Json files indicate how each triangle of the mesh is associated with a "segment", how segments are associated with object instances, and, how object instances are associated with semantic categories as follows (this is the same as for house_segmentations):

     regionX.ply = 3D mesh in ply format.
 In addition to the usual fields, there are three additional fields for each face: face_material = unique id of segment containing this face